majkinetor/au-packages/tcp/tcps/README.md

 - Unpacks the plugin
 - Installs and removes plugin for Total Commander
 - Installs and removes plugin for Double Commander
-- Set Double Commander options
+- Set TC & DC options

 ## Notes